 Have you found an old bag of dry milk that’s a couple of months past its date, and not sure whether you need to discard it?
 Even though it’s just powder, you’re still asking yourself: does powdered milk go bad?

-Fortunately for you, in most cases that old dried milk is still fit for use, even after the date on the label.
+Fortunately for you, in most cases that old powder is still fit for use, even if it’s past the date on the label.

 Can Powdered Milk Go Bad?
 How To Tell If Powdered Milk Has Gone Bad?

 Powdered products can spoil; there’s no doubt about it.
 They can either actually go bad, or become useless due to degradation of their qualities (like taste, or potency).
 Both options apply to dehydrated milk.

 When it comes to the first option, if the powder inadvertently comes in contact with water, it will go bad in a couple of days.
 If you see any signs of mold, wet clumps, or the fact that moisture got in the package is obvious, discard it.
 Same thing if the powder develops an off or funny smell or its color changes.

 For the latter, powdered milk, unlike baking powder, doesn’t have any potency it could lose.
 But its flavor can degrade over time, and at some point stop being good enough to use.

 If you suspect that yours might have reached that point, reconstitute a small amount and give it a taste.
 If it’s okay, feel free to use the rest.
 Otherwise, get rid of it.